joolstorrentecalo/gitlab-foss/doc/update/deprecations.md

 </div>

 Long term support (LTS) for [OpenSSL version 1.1.1 ended in September 2023](https://endoflife.date/openssl).

-Therefore, OpenSSL 3 will be the default in GitLab 17.5.
+Therefore, we have deprecated support for incoming OpenSSL version 1 (TLS 1.0 or 1.1) connections to GitLab and will remove support in GitLab 17.5.

-With the upgrade to OpenSSL 3:

-- GitLab requires TLS 1.2 or higher for all outgoing and incoming TLS connections.
-- TLS/SSL certificates must have at least 112 bits of security.
-RSA, DSA, and DH keys shorter than 2048 bits, and ECC keys shorter than 224 bits are prohibited.

-See the [GitLab 17.5 changes](https://docs.gitlab.com/ee/update/versions/gitlab_17_changes.html#1750) for more details.
+External integrations such as LDAP servers and webhooks must use OpenSSL version 3 (TLS 1.2).

 </div>
 </div>